finos/symphony-wdk/docs/reference.md

 Events that can trigger the activity execution. **The first activity of a workflow is expected to have an event**.

-`on` can contain either a specific event directly or a list of event as part of the `one-of` key.
+`on` can contain either a specific event directly or a list of events as part of the `one-of` key.

 [List of real-time events](https://docs.developers.symphony.com/building-bots-on-symphony/datafeed/real-time-events)